godotengine/godot-docs/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 set the proper parameters.
 This is especially true for a PBR (physically based rendering) workflow.

 This is a two-part tutorial.
-In this first part we are going to go through how to make a simple terrain using vertex displacement from a heightmap in the vertex function.
-In the :ref:`second part <doc_your_second_spatial_shader>` we are going to take the concepts from this tutorial and walk through how to set up custom materials in a fragment shader by writing an ocean water shader.
+In this first part we will create terrain using vertex displacement from a heightmap in the vertex function.
+In the :ref:`second part <doc_your_second_spatial_shader>` we will take the concepts from this tutorial and set up custom materials in a fragment shader by writing an ocean water shader.

 .. note:: This tutorial assumes some basic shader knowledge such as types